Projections and angle sums of belt polytopes and permutohedra: Introduction

+for a point $(x_1,\dots,x_n)\in\R^n$.
+Here, $\text{Sym}(n)$ denotes the group of all permutations of the set $\{1,\dots,n\}$.
+The faces and normal fans of the permutohedra can be characterized in terms of reflection arrangements of types $A_{n-1}$ and $B_n$, respectively.
+This will allow us to obtain analogues of~\eqref{eq:donoho_tanner} for permutohedra.

 The paper is organized as follows.
-Section~\ref{section:preliminaries} introduces the necessary notation and some important but well-known definitions and results from convex and integral geometry.
-In Section~\ref{section:main_results}, we state the main results of this paper.
-In its first part, Section~\ref{section:permutohedra}, we recall various characterizations of the permutohedra, their faces, and normal fans.
-Section~\ref{section:gen_pos} contains some necessary results on general position.
-In Section~\ref{section:face_numbers}, we state the formulas for the number of faces of the projected permutohedra and the more general belt polytopes.
-Finally, Section~\ref{section:angle_sums} deals with the angle sums of these polytopes.
-Section~\ref{section:proofs} is dedicated to the proofs of the results from Section~\ref{section:main_results}.
+Section~\ref{section:preliminaries} introduces the necessary notation and some well-known definitions and results from convex and integral geometry.
+In Section~\ref{section:main_results}, we state the main results in the setting of belt polytopes.
+In Section~\ref{section:permutohedra}, we specialize these results to permutohedra.
+In the same section, we recall various characterizations of permutohedra, their faces and normal fans.
+Also, we show that permutohedra are zonotopes only in some rare exceptional cases, namely if the numbers $x_1,\ldots,x_n$ form an arithmetic sequence.
+Proofs are given in Sections~\ref{sec:proofs:belt_poly} and~\ref{sec:proofs_permutoh}.